 The above it’s just a summary of what your digital marketing strategy should include.
 If you are a small business with limited resources then it’s normal that you won’t be able to execute the whole plan from the very beginning.

-What you should do is to follow a step-by-step approach starting with your website, SEO and content marketing.
+What you should do is follow a step-by-step approach starting with your website, SEO, and content marketing.

 Once you manage to have these in place for a number of months, you will gradually experience an increase in traffic and revenue and then you can add the other tools to the mix.

 What is the role of a digital marketing manager?

 The role of a digital marketing manager or a digital marketing consultant is to create a well-defined digital marketing strategy.
 It’s his job to decide which channels to use, where to allocate the budget, and in what order.

 The DMM has also the role to oversee the work of the other managers and make sure that everybody is working towards the same goals.